Troyanovsky/vibe-coding-guide/en/Lesson_8_Reusable_Components.md

 # Lesson 8: Creating Reusable Components for AI

-## Why Reusable Assets Supercharge AI-Assisted Coding
+## Why You Need Reusable Components

 Here's the thing about working with AI on bigger projects – you'll start noticing patterns.
 You'll find yourself describing the same button style over and over, explaining the same color scheme repeatedly, or walking the AI through your preferred card layout for the hundredth time.
 Sound familiar?

 This is where reusable components become your best friend.
-Think of them as your personal design system that you can feed to the AI, making your vibe coding sessions way more efficient and consistent.
+Think of them as your personal design/code system that you can feed to the AI, making your vibe coding sessions way more efficient and consistent.

 **Reusable components supercharge your AI workflow in several key ways:**

 They ensure rock-solid consistency across your entire prototype.
 No more getting slightly different button styles every time you ask the AI to add a new feature.
 Your UI stays cohesive, just like when you're working with traditional design systems in tools like Figma.

 They massively speed up development by cutting down on repetitive prompting.
-Instead of describing your input field styling from scratch every single time, you just reference your template.
+Instead of describing your input field styling from scratch every single time, you just reference your template file.
 The AI knows exactly what you want.

 They act as a "mini style guide" for your AI assistant.
 When you have well-defined components, the AI's output becomes way more predictable.
 It's like giving your AI collaborator a clear brief about your project's visual language.